 An example of a program with adequate rest may include one day off a week, combined with a week off every three-four months.
 During these off days / weeks you may participate in active recovery with your dog (enrichment, walking, hydro, stretching, massage, or other holistic treatments).

-Safe puppy exercise, good core strength and general conditioning, as well as optimal technique are all factors that decrease the risk of back injury in agility dogs.
+Safe puppy exercise, good core strength and general conditioning, as well as optimal technique are all factors that decrease the risk of back injuries in agility dogs.

 If you’re not sure how to formulate a program then you may consider getting in touch with both an experienced agility trainer and /or a certified canine fitness trainer (CCFT).
 The certified canine fitness trainer can help guide you with programming that not only considers the skill of agility, but also general and specific conditioning.